 Clinical Trials at University of New Mexico Cancer Center

-As of July 2026, 92 paid clinical trials are recruiting at University of New Mexico Cancer Center, located at DEPT OF RADIOLOGY MSC10 5530, 1 UNIVERSITY OF NEW MEXICO, ALBUQUERQUE, NM 87131-0001, phone (505) 272-0011 in Albuquerque, New Mexico.
-Active studies at this site cover conditions such as Breast Cancer, Acute Myeloid Leukemia and Endometrial Cancer.
+As of August 2026, 80 paid clinical trials are recruiting at University of New Mexico Cancer Center, located at DEPT OF RADIOLOGY MSC10 5530, 1 UNIVERSITY OF NEW MEXICO, ALBUQUERQUE, NM 87131-0001, phone (505) 272-0011 in Albuquerque, New Mexico.
+Active studies at this site cover conditions such as Breast Cancer, Ovarian Cancer and Acute Myeloid Leukemia.
 Compensation typically covers time, travel, and study visits — most studies also offer study-related medical care at no cost to participants.

 Recruiting trial data synced daily from ClinicalTrials.gov.
 Last sync: .